1. Refinance your home loan

 The pandemic made it difficult for Americans to travel, eat in restaurants or spend on retail purchases, and many used the money they didn't spend on those activities to increase their savings and pay down debt.

-The number of consumers who paid off their credit card balances in full every month reached an all-time high of 35.1% late last year, according to a report from the American Bankers Association.
+The number of consumers who paid off their credit card balances in full every month reached an all-time high of 35.1% late in 2020, according to a report from the American Bankers Association.

 Still, many households are continuing to struggle.
-If you’ve been relying on your credit cards to make ends meet, the expensive interest is going to add up quickly.
+If you’ve been relying on your credit cards to make ends meet, the expensive interest adds up quickly.

-You may want to consider a lower-cost debt consolidation loan, which could help you save a substantial amount of interest and even get out of debt sooner.
+You may want to consider rolling your balances into a lower-cost debt consolidation loan, which could help you save a substantial amount of interest and even get out of debt sooner.

 5. Ride the red-hot stock market

-Current low interest rates mean you won't earn much if you put money in a savings account.
-If you’ve got the appetite to take on a bit more risk, you could consider putting your money into investments.
+If you’ve got the appetite to take on a bit more risk, consider putting some of your savings into investments.
+Wall Street is riding out the year with new all-time highs.

-Even if you don’t have much to put aside, you can download a popular app that helps you to invest with “spare change” from everyday purchases, and grow your pennies in a diversified portfolio.
+If you don’t have much money to play with, you can download the popular app Acorns that helps you invest your “spare change” from everyday purchases, and grow your pennies in a diversified portfolio.